alphagov/govuk-import-export-prototype/answer/take-merchandise-in-baggage.markdown

 ##Making a declaration

 Arrive at the airport or port around 2 hours early to make your declaration.
-If your goods require a [licence](/guide/starting-to-export/export-licences.html), you should also carry it with you.
+If your goods require a [licence](/guide/starting-to-export/export-licences.html), carry it with you.

 You’ll be asked to fill in a customs declaration form if any of the following apply to your goods: